Curved Page Divider

 foster mom and child hugging around shoulders

-While numbers fluctuate and will continue to do so, there are an average of around 425,000 children in foster care in America on any one day.
-They are giving these children a place to stay and some guidance in a life that has likely been fairly hectic up to this point as a foster parent.
+As of 2023, about 343,000 children were in foster care in the United States on any given day.
+They are providing these children with a place to stay and some guidance in a life that has likely been fairly hectic up to this point, as foster parents.

-Many potential foster parents may not be thoroughly familiar with all of the ins and outs of the foster care system, namely here in Virginia.
-Just as raising, nurturing, and caring for any child, becoming a foster parent has financial implications; we will go into great depth to help you understand all the finical impacts and benefits of being a foster parent.
+Many potential foster parents may not be thoroughly familiar with all of the ins and outs of the foster care system, namely, here in Virginia.
+Just as raising, nurturing, and caring for any child, becoming a foster parent has financial implications; we will go into great depth to help you understand all the economic impacts and benefits of being a foster parent.

 If you are considering the prospect of foster care, read on to understand the financial impact of becoming a foster parent.